SBKGit/IRC87013E/README.md

 This folder contains example Terraform configuration that define a module for deploying a cluster using EC2,VPC, Security Groups, Auto Scaling and a load balancer (using ELB) in an Amazon Web Services (AWS) account in US region us-east-1.
-The load balancer listens on port 80 and returns the text "Hello, World" for the / URL.

 **Pre-requiste**